 ABOUT THE AUTHOR

-Anong Migwans Beam is a painter from M’Chigeeng First Nation on Manitoulin Island.
+Anong Migwans Beam is a painter, art historian, and arts administrator from M’Chigeeng First Nation on Manitoulin Island.
 She was born to artist parents Carl Beam and Ann Beam and was raised with a meaningful connection to her artistic familial roots and rich ancestral heritage.
-Alongside her art practice, Beam has been actively involved in her local community and in curatorial work.
-In 2017, she became the Executive Director of the Ojibwe Cultural Foundation.
-The same year, she launched BEAM paints, producing her own line of watercolour and oil paints.
+Alongside her art practice, Beam has been actively involved in her local community and in curatorial work and teaching.
+She served as the art director and executive director of the Ojibwe Cultural Foundation from 2016 to 2018, and was a guest instructor in painting at Harvard Art Museums in June 2023.
+She launched BEAM Paints, her own line of watercolour and oil paints, in 2017.